 How to push changes to the remote repository?

-Now, we want to push the changes we have made to the remote repository, so other developers have access to those.
+We want to push the changes to the remote repository so other developers have access to those.

 To do this, we will need to run two commands: